Viva Success for Dr Qi!

-We are pleased to announce that Ji Qi, Electronic and Electrical Engineering Department – University of Sheffield successfully defended his PhD thesis during his Viva last month following robust questioning from examiners Professor Guang-Jin Li (University of Sheffield) and Dr Glynn Atkinson (University of Newcastle).
-Making him the first PhD graduate of the FEMM Hub cohort!
-Funded by hub partner Protean Electric , the title of Ji’s PhD is “Electromagnetic Performance of Consequent Pole Permanent Magnet Machines, with Particular Reference to Analysis and Minimization of Torque Ripples”.
+We are pleased to announce that Ji Qi, part of the Electronic and Electrical Engineering Department within the University of Sheffield, successfully defended his PhD thesis during his Viva last month following robust questioning from examiners Professor Guang-Jin Li (University of Sheffield) and Dr Glynn Atkinson (University of Newcastle).

-Based on this research, 5 SCI papers, among which 4 in IEEE Transactions and IET Proceedings, have been published.
+Based on this research, five SCI papers, among which four in IEEE Transactions and IET Proceedings, have been published.

 Congratulations Dr Qi!